 Two of the most frequently-discussed flaws are inaccuracies in focus, commonly called front-focus and back-focus.
 Assuming we focus our cameras on a given subject, front-focus occurs when the area in front of our subject seems sharper than the subject itself, and back-focus is the opposite of that: when the area behind our subject seems sharper than the subject.

 Most of the time, these two issues can be attributed to the lens, and not the camera.
 The test for this is easy: if different lenses exhibit different degrees of front- or back-focus, then they are at fault, you can usually fix the problem at home!

-Some will send a front- or back-focusing lens back as defective and get another one hoping for the better.
+Often customers return a front- or back-focusing lens to their retailer and get another one hoping for the better.
 Their next lens could very well also be "defective".
 But is it truly defective?
 In all likelihood the answer is no, as we simply expect too much from our mass-produced equipment.

 Before we look at how to adjust for front/back focus let's look at what may cause focus inaccuracy.
 Bear in mind that no auto focus system is 100% accurate 100% of the time, but that's another discussion which we will not get into in this article.